bcgov/wps/docs/architecture/fbp-todo.md

   - Preserve nodata in the common valid-pixel mask and convert valid values with `np.radians`.
 - [ ] Bring the existing legacy SFMS ground-slope and aspect rasters into the new pipeline, following the same approach used for the legacy DEM.
-  - Both rasters are 778 by 683 Float32 grids at 2 km resolution with nodata `-1000000`.
   - The slope raster is already percent slope.
 Its non-nodata values span approximately `-14%` to `309%`; do not convert it from degrees, and define handling for values outside the CFFDRS range of `[0, 200]`.